-The complaint comes from whom we’re going to call homeowners C. The C’s just bought their first house about seven years ago.
+The complaint comes from whom we’re going to call homeowners C. The Cs just bought their first house about seven years ago.
 The home was ready to move in, but they did have to replace the old dark shingle roof shortly after.
 The new roof is much more cosmetically appealing with the light tile they used instead.
-It is a 1980 production home, and with the converted garage it adds up to about 1,450 square feet.
-Is not much, but it’s home, and they’re proud of it.
-So much so that when the old AC system started having some problems a few months back, they decided it was time for a new one.
+It is a 1980 production home, and with the converted garage, it adds up to about 1,450 square feet.
+It's not much, but it’s home, and they’re proud of it.
+So much so that when the old A/C system started having some problems a few months back, they decided it was time for a new one.

 From the top

-It’s 1980 and the house is brand new.
-It’s a slab on grade, 1,200 square feet initially with 9’ ceilings, 3/2 with an adjacent garage.
-A dark shingle roof housing the ductwork in a ventilated attic and the back of the house faces West.
-The back yard can be admired from inside the house since there are some seriously large glass sliding doors.
+It’s 1980, and the house is brand new.
+It’s a slab-on-grade, 1,200 square feet initially with 9’ ceilings, 3/2 with an adjacent garage.
+It has a dark shingle roof housing the ductwork in a ventilated attic, and the back of the house faces west.
+The backyard can be admired from inside the house since there are some seriously large glass sliding doors.
 A load calc gets done on the house, and an engineer estimates that a 3-ton system will work (perhaps a smaller one would have worked too).
-The indoor unit it’s installed in a closet with a louvered door inside the conditioned space.
+The indoor unit is installed in a closet with a louvered door inside the conditioned space.

-Enter homeowners A. The A’s are a mild-mannered semi-retired couple and some peace it’s all they’re after at this stage in their lives.
+Enter homeowners A. The As are a mild-mannered semi-retired couple, and some peace is all they’re after at this stage in their lives.
 They like the new house and add a back porch where they can hang out and BBQ occasionally.
-But the now porch covered back of the house that faces West gets too hot in the afternoon.
-“Let’s plant a couple of trees dear,” she says while the husband changes the subject with the hope that she’ll forget about it.
-The trees get planted and the perspective of enjoying some shade in the afternoon looks promising.
+But the now porch-covered back of the house that faces west gets too hot in the afternoon.
+“Let’s plant a couple of trees, dear,” she says while the husband changes the subject with the hope that she’ll forget about it.
+The trees get planted, and the perspective of enjoying some shade in the afternoon looks promising.

-Fast forward 15 years and among other things it looks like it’s time for a new AC system.
+Fast forward 15 years, and among other things, it looks like it’s time for a new A/C system.
 Mrs. A has been thinking about converting the garage into a room so her husband can watch sports and drink beer undisturbed.
-She hasn’t however decided on the wallpaper yet, but it’s happening.
-I addition, as the system has aged, it has decreased performance and can’t seem to keep up on the hot summer days which can only mean one thing…they need a bigger unit!
+She hasn’t, however, decided on the wallpaper yet, but it’s happening.
+In addition, as the system has aged, it has decreased performance and can’t seem to keep up on the hot summer days, which can only mean one thing: they need a bigger unit!

-A 3 ½ ton system gets installed.
-Same ductwork but a new 8” supply duct gets added to the garage.
+A 3.5-ton system gets installed.
+It's the same ductwork, but a new 8” supply duct gets added to the garage.
 “That’s 200 CFM for you, Mr. A,” said the installing contractor as he got into his truck and drove off.
 The garage finally gets converted into a room.
 The garage door gets removed, and a block wall goes up instead.
-A Brand new TV, minibar and a nice comfortable chair but no dedicated return air path to go with that new supply vent.
-Just the door undercut.
-The conditioned space is now roughly 1450 square feet (don’t know the aspect ratio of the garage; let’s use round numbers).
+The room has a brand new TV, minibar, and a nice comfortable chair, but it has no dedicated return air path to go with that new supply vent—just the door undercut.
+The conditioned space is now roughly 1450 square feet (I don’t know the aspect ratio of the garage; let’s use round numbers).

 The cosmetic inclined home remodel

-Cue homeowners B. Now the B’s are in it to win it, they have some capital to burn and show up sledgehammer in hand.
+Cue homeowners B. Now, the Bs are in it to win it; they have some capital to burn and show up with a sledgehammer in hand.
 It’s time for some serious remodeling.

 When all the construction work is done, they move in and crank down the air conditioner.
-But something’s wrong…”We made all these improvements to the house, new, more efficient windows and doors and the thermostat won’t go below 76?!
-It must be time for a new AC unit.”
+But something’s wrong.
+“We made all these improvements to the house: new, more efficient windows and doors.
+But the thermostat won’t go below 76?!
+It must be time for a new A/C unit.”

-“You need a 4 ton for this house I am sure.
-Not only that, because today is Wednesday we are going to give you a complementary UV Light kit that is going to clean the air in your house” LOL!
+“You need a 4 ton for this house, I am sure.
+Not only that, because today is Wednesday, we are going to give you a complimentary UV Light kit that is going to clean the air in your house!”
+LOL!

-The C’s buy the house from the B’s and here you are, with a brand new, perfectly operational 4 ton AC system and a very unhappy customer.
+The Cs buy the house from the Bs, and here you are.
+We have a brand new, perfectly operational 4-ton AC system and a very unhappy customer.

 Where did it go wrong?